 - Theft of property worth at least $200 but less than $2,000

-- Prostitution when it is a fourth or subsequent offense.
+- Prostitution when it is a fourth or subsequent offense

-- Patronizing a prostitute when it is a fourth or subsequent offense.
+- Patronizing a prostitute when it is a fourth or subsequent offense

+#2.
 Second-Degree Misdemeanor

-A second-degree misdemeanor does not have as severe of a charge as a first-degree.
+We understand that a second-degree misdemeanor does not have as severe of a charge as a first-degree.
 However, it is still very serious and carries grave consequences.
 A conviction of a second-degree misdemeanor can result in a prison sentence of up to two years and as much as a $5,000 fine.

 - Bigamy